-The “Energy Economics” Laboratory, in Socio-Environmental Energy Science conducts research from two viewpoints: the first is “technology” for energy supply and demand, and the second is the “society” in which that energy is consumed.
+The “Energy Economics” Laboratory, in the Department of Socio-Environmental Energy Science conducts research from three main viewpoints: the first is “technology” for energy supply and demand, consisting of the components of the energy system and their operation.
+The second is the “society” in which that energy is consumed, considering how individuals and groups or sectors of the economy behave in causing demand, how they react to signals given through changes in the price of energy or in indicators related to their preferences, and how sectors of the economy react and interract.
+The third perspective is “resources and the environment”, which considers the supporting systems on which our societies and energy systems rely – resources providing inputs to the system, and the environment dealing with the outputs.
 Our research activities have the common goal of designing a framework that realizes a sustainable energy system for houses, buildings, cities, Japan, Asia and even the world from the perspectives of natural, human and social sciences.

 To realize a “sustainable society”, we must consider and evaluate future scenarios from both a macro and micro perspective to establish an appropriate decision making framework.